Identifying the Federal Reserve District

 - .82 (designating the grade of Crisp Uncirculated)

-See all Federal Reserve Notes
+See our inventory of Federal Reserve Notes